Anchorage Alaska Facts -

 My father, Ray Dougherty, was a heavy equipment operator on the section of the road from Anchorage to Girdwood.
 It was his first job in Alaska.

-The Seward Highway runs 125 miles from Anchorage to Seward through beautiful forests, and along mountains and waterfalls.
+The Seward Highway runs 125 miles from Anchor Town to Seward through beautiful forests, and along mountains and waterfalls.

 Alaska was purchased from Russia for 7.2 million dollars.
 The purchase was negotiated and signed by Secretary of State William Seward.
 This popular Alaska highway is his name sake.